SvetlanaStoycheva/React-unit-testing/README.md

     **Mock functions** A fake function that records whenever it gets called, and the arguments is was called with.
 Used very often when we want to make sure a component calls a callback. jest.fn()

+    #### Query functions / prove that certain element exists in the DOM / getBy, queryBy, FindBy, getAllBy etc.
+    When to use them?
+        getBy: we use to prove that element exists in the DOM const Button = screen.getByRole('button)

+        queryBy: we use to prove that element does not exist in the DOM. const element = screen.queryByRole('textbox) //does not throw false in the test expect element.not.toBeInTheDocument()

+    #### Jest matchers / we use them to show that the value is what we expect it to be.
+Projects created with Create React App has access to all matchers included in Jest and testing library.
+    We can create custom matchers to reuse their logic in different tests.

 #### Run tests in the terminal